enhance-dev/enhance-ssr-php/README.md

 ```sh
 composer require enhance-dev/ssr
 ```

+The Extism dependency currently requires `"minimum-stability":"dev"` in the `composer.json` file.

 ## Run Examples
 To run the native and WASM examples run `composer serve-native` or `composer serve-wasm` respectively.